 What vegetables should I use in my soup?

-Every kind of vegetables you like!
-My favorite ones: zucchini, potatoes, leeks, string beans, borlotti beans or any other pulses to taste, tomatoes, and celery.
-You may add some champignon mushrooms, spinach, and cauliflowers.
-So, you can mix anything you like, or anything you have got in your fridge.
+Any kind of vegetables you like!
+My favorite ones are zucchini, potatoes, leeks, green beans, cannellini beans, tomatoes, and celery.
+You may also add some mushrooms, spinach, and cauliflower.
+In fact, you can choose from any of the vegetables you have in your pantry and fridge.

-When the vegetables left are not enough to prepare a good side plate, I put everything together to prepare a delicious soup.
+When I don’t have enough vegetables to prepare a good side plate, I put what I have together to prepare a delicious vegetable soup.

 How can I make my vegetable soup more flavorful?